 Discussion Paper Summary: RNA-seq

 RNA sequencing (hereafter RNA-seq) is a powerful tool that can be used to answer many diverse questions relating to gene expression in individuals and populations.
-Bernal et al. (2018) used RNA-seq to study the effects step-wise temperature increase on phenotype in damselfish, Acanthrochromis polyacanthus, while Lohman, Stutz, and Bolnick (2017) used it to better understand adaptation and phenotypic plasticity in lake and stream populations stickleback (Gasterosteus aculeatus).
-Similarly to Lohman, Stutz, and Bolnick, Walworth et al. (2016) used RNA-seq to look at adaptation and phenotypic plasticity in the cyanobacterium, Trichodesmium, selected for high and low CO2 environments.
+Bernal et al. (2018) used RNA-seq to study the effects of step-wise temperature increase on the damselfish, Acanthrochromis polyacanthus, while Lohman, Stutz, and Bolnick (2017) used it to understand adaptation and phenotypic plasticity in lake and stream populations stickleback (Gasterosteus aculeatus).
+Similarly to Lohman, Stutz, and Bolnick, Walworth et al. (2016) used RNA-seq to test for adaptation and phenotypic plasticity in the cyanobacterium, Trichodesmium, selected for high and low CO2 environments.
 Using similar methods in RNA-seq, all three studies were able to gain an in-depth understanding of the complex evolutionary processes shaping the phenotype of their study organism.
 Their research questions spanned different themes relating to the evolutionary history and future of these organisms.

 All three studies sought to better understand the mechanisms behind phenotypic responses to novel environments in their organism of study.
-Bernal et al. focused on short-term responses to climate change over three generations of damselfish.
+Bernal et al. focused on short-term responses to climate change over three generations.
 There was already some research done on the transgenerational effects of climate change on damselfish, however, Bernal et al. sought to model the fish’s response to increased temperature in a more realistic way, with temperature increasing with each successive generation.
-These researchers were interested in learning if transgenerational and developmental responses could interact to allow the fish to adapt to continually increasing temperature.
+Bernal et al. tested if transgenerational and developmental responses could interact to allow the fish to adapt to increasing temperature.
 Walworth et al. were also interested in the effects of climate change in their study organism, Trichodesmium.
 However, they took a different approach.
 The researchers here were able to select for high and low CO2-adapted cyanobacteria over hundreds of generations, and later expose the cultures to the opposite treatment on a short-term basis to observe any plastic responses.
-Contrastingly, Lohman, Stutz, and Bolnick were interested in understanding the mechanisms behind phenotypic responses to novel environments due to migration, rather than organismal responses to climate change.
+Contrastingly, Lohman, Stutz, and Bolnick studied the mechanisms behind phenotypic responses to novel environments due to migration, rather than organismal responses to climate change.
 They sought to better understand how the stickleback in lake and stream populations would react phenotypically when migrating (or transplanted) to the opposite environment within a single generation.
 The three studies were similar in theme but varied in scope.